ShadowDara/xournalpp-pluginhub/README.md

 - [ ] make the client software to read the json
 - [ ] write an good instruction how to add a pluigin
 - [ ] make ISSUE Templates
+- [ ] explanation to registrate a Pluigin
+- [ ] more code documentation and Readme files

 **Anyone who want to help is welcome!**

+See here for more Infos: [github.com/xournalpp/xournalpp/issues/3839](https://github.com/xournalpp/xournalpp/issues/3839)

 <!-- ------------------------------------------ ---